ACPS: Automating CPS Design

 - How can we apply machine learning in embedded systems in a way that the the system satisfies important correctness properties? - Systems that adapt to their environment often profit from the use of machine learning.
 But without being able to give safety guarantees, such systems are often not usable in the field.

-- How can we make the engineering process of correct systems more time-efficient in general? - Many moder embedded systems were developed with little regard for their provable correctness, because this is often too expensive.
+- How can we make the engineering process of correct and efficient systems more time-efficient in general? - Many moder embedded systems were developed with little regard for their provable correctness, because this is often too expensive.
 How can we improve this poor state of the art?

 At the interface between theory and practice, we research and develop new methods and algorithms to solve these problems.
 More precisely, we perform research in the following sub-fields of computer science:

 - Verification and Quality Assurance of learned artificial neural netoworks